South India: Cuisine

-Rice is the diet staple, while fish is an integral component of coastal South Indian meals.
+Rice is the staple food in South Indian meals.
 Coconut and spices are used extensively in South Indian cuisine.
 The region has a rich cuisine involving both traditional non-vegetarian and vegetarian dishes comprising rice, legumes, and lentils.
 Its distinct aroma and flavour is achieved by the blending of flavourings and spices, including curry leaves, mustard seeds, coriander, ginger, garlic, chili, pepper, cinnamon, cloves, green cardamom, cumin, nutmeg, coconut, and rosewater.

 The traditional way of eating a meal involves being seated on the floor, having the food served on a banana leaf, and using clean fingers of the right hand to take the food into the mouth.
 After the meal, the fingers are washed; the easily degradable banana leaf is discarded or becomes fodder for cattle.
 Eating on banana leaves is a custom thousands of years old, imparts a unique flavor to the food, and is considered healthy.

-Idli, dosa, uthappam, Pesarattu, appam, pongal, and paniyaram are popular breakfast dishes in Tamil Nadu, Andhra Pradesh, and Kerala.
-Rice is served with sambar, rasam, and poriyal for lunch.
-Andhra cuisine is characterised by pickles and spicy curries.
-Famous dishes are Pesarattu, Ulava charu, Bobbatlu, Pootharekulu, and Gongura.
+Idli, dosa, uthappam, pesarattu, appam, pongal, and paniyaram are popular breakfast dishes.
+Rice is generally served with sambar and rasam for lunch.
+Tamil cuisine includes a typical virundhu for lunch with poriyal, kootu and kuzhambu.
+Particular dishes include sevai, paniyaram, parotta and opputtu.
+Kerala cuisine includes dishes like appam idiyappam, puttu, and pathiri and a full-course vegetarian meal is known as sadya.
+Andhra cuisine is characterized by pickles and spicy curries with popular dishes including Ulava charu, Bobbatlu, Pootharekulu and Gongura.
 Chettinad cuisine is famous for its non-vegetarian items, and Hyderabadi cuisine is popular for its biryani.
-Neer dosa, Chitranna, Ragi mudde, Maddur vada, Mysore pak, Obbattu, Bisi Bele Bath, Mangalore buns, Kesari bat, Akki rotti and Dharwad pedha are famous cuisines of Karnataka.
-Udupi Cuisine, which originates from Udupi located in the Coastal Kanara region of Karnataka is famous for its vegetarian dishes.
+Udupi Cuisine, which originates from Udupi located in the Coastal Kanara region of Karnataka is famous for its vegetarian dishes and Neer dosa, Ragi mudde, Maddur vada, Obbattu, Bisi Bele Bath and Dharwad pedha are some of the popular cuisines of Karnataka.
+Fish and sea food form an integral component of the diet along the coast.

-Coconut is native to Southern India and spread to Europe, Arabia, and Persia through the southwestern Malabar Coast of South India over the centuries.
-Coconut of Indian origin was brought to the Americas by Portuguese merchants.
-Black pepper is also native to the Malabar Coast of India, and the Malabar pepper is extensively cultivated there.
-During classical era, Phoenicians, Greeks, Egyptians, Romans, and Chinese were attracted by the spices including Cinnamon and Black pepper from the ancient port of Muziris in the southwestern coast of India.

-During Middle Ages prior to the Age of Discovery which began with the end of the 15th century CE, the kingdom of Calicut (Kozhikode) on Malabar Coast was the centre of Indian pepper exports to the Red Sea and Europe at this time with Egyptian and Arab traders being particularly active.
-The Thalassery cuisine, a style of cuisine originated in the Northern Kerala over centuries, makes use of such spices.

 Music and dance

 The traditional music of South India is known as Carnatic music, which includes rhythmic and structured music by composers such as Purandara Dasa, Kanaka Dasa, Tyagayya, Annamacharya, Baktha Ramadasu, Muthuswami Dikshitar, Shyama Shastri, Kshetrayya, Mysore Vasudevachar, and Swathi Thirunal.
-The main instrument that is used in South Indian Hindu temples is the nadaswaram, a reed instrument that is often accompanied by the thavil, a type of drum instrument.
+Nadaswaram, a reed instrument that is often accompanied by the thavil, a type of drum instrument are the major musical instruments used in temples and weddings.